West Virginia

 Receiving an Absentee Ballot

-West Virginian residents who have been convicted of a felony, treason, or bribery in an election will have their voter registration canceled and may not vote while they are serving a sentence, including any period of incarceration, parole, or probation.
+West Virginia residents who have been convicted of a felony, treason, or bribery in an election offense in a state or federal court are ineligible to vote while they are serving a sentence, including any period of incarceration, parole, or probation.

-The voter’s registration is not automatically renewed after the sentence is completed.
 Individuals convicted of a felony regain their right to vote after all terms of incarceration, parole, and probation have been served.
-However, the voter’s registration is not automatically renewed.
-Felons must re-register to vote before participating in the next election.
+A person’s right to vote is automatically restored once they become eligible.
+Individuals must re-register to vote.

 For more information on voting rights and registering to vote after being convicted of a felony, visit West Virginia’s Secretary of State Felon Voting Rights.